Pregnancy: medical examinations

 Screening for cytomegalovirus in pregnant women

-The Social Security Financing Act for 2024 gives the State the possibility to set up a program for screening pregnant women for cytomegalovirus after consulting the High Health Authority.
+The Social Security Financing Act for 2024 gives the State the possibility to set up a screening program for cytomegalovirus in pregnant women after consulting the High Health Authority.
 Upon publication of this notice, this page will be updated.

 Until then, the information on this page remains valid.